mj1618/stormpath-client-api-guide/source/configuration.rst

     * - ``domainName``
       - String
-      - The full domain name for the Client API endpoints.
+      - N/A
-      - (Optional)
+      - (Optional) The full domain name for the Client API endpoints.

     * - ``status``
       - String (enum)